Show3567/Angular-ngrx-assessment/README.md

-# LabCorp Clinical Development UI Developer Assessment

-## Thank you for your interest in working with us at LabCorp!
+# Angular Ngrx Assessment (exercise from labcorp-clinical)

+## To finish this assessment, you need basic ngrx tech knowledge!

 This project is a fork of [Todo MVC](http://todomvc.com/)

 Your mission, should you choose to accept it, is to download this repo and make the app functionally equivalent to: [http://todomvc.com/examples/vanillajs/](http://todomvc.com/examples/vanillajs/).

-Please **do not fork this repo** as your code will not be accepted from a fork.

 The previous developer left the project half-finshed, but quite a bit of infrastructure is in place and we'd like to see how you would finish it out.